leg100/etok/README.md

 ## Privileged Commands

 Etok commands can be specified as privileged.
 Pass the `--privileged-commands=<command1,command2,..>` flag to the `workspace new` command.
-Only users possessing the RBAC permission (see above) can run privileged commands.
+Only users possessing the RBAC permission to update the workspace (see above) can run privileged commands.

 ## State